 A third approach is to look at case studies of brands that have created enormous value.
-Consider, for example, the power of the Apple personality and innovation reputation, BMW’s self-expressive benefits connected to the “ultimate driving machine,” and the ability of Whole Foods Market brand to define an entire subcategory.
+Consider, for example, the power of the Apple personality and innovation reputation, BMW’s self-expressive benefits connected to the “ultimate driving machine,” and the ability of the Whole Foods Market brand to define an entire subcategory.

 Or, the fact that from 1989 to 1997 two cars were made in the same plant using the same design and materials and marketing under two brand names, Toyota Corolla and Chevrolet (GEO) Prism.
-The Corolla brand was priced 10% higher, had less depreciation over time, and had sales many times more that the Prizm.
+The Corolla brand was priced 10% higher, had less depreciation over time, and had sales many times more than the Prizm.
 And consumers and experts both gave it higher ratings.
 The same car!
 Only the brand was different.

 Brand Value Approach #4: Consider the Conceptual Model

-It’s important to consider to consider the conceptual model surrounding a business strategy.
+It’s important to consider the conceptual model surrounding a business strategy.
 What is the business strategy?
 What is the strategic role of the brand in supporting that strategy?
 How critical is it?
 Is price competition the alternative to creating and leveraging brand equity?
 What impact will that have on profit streams going forward?
 Management guru Tom Peters said it well:

 “In an increasingly crowded marketplace, fools will compete on price.
 Winners will find a way to create lasting value in the customer’s mind.”